 I am a computer scientist specialized in algorithm design.
-I am currently looking for opportunities in industry.

 I received a PhD as part of the CS Theory group at UCI.
 I was fortunate to be advised by Professors David Eppstein and Michael Goodrich.
 Before that, I got a bachelor's degree in CS from UPC in my hometown of Barcelona.
+I am currently a software engineer at Google.

 My research spans graph algorithms, computational geometry, greedy algorithms, and data structures.
 My dissertation,